Seventh Meeting of United for Smart Sustainable Cities(U4SSC), Virtual, 20 June 2023

 Speakers:

-• Martin Brynskov (Open and Agile Smart Cities) and Leader of Working Group 3 of the Thematic Group on City Platforms – “U4SSC deliverable on Redefining smart city platforms: Setting the stage for Minimal Interoperability Mechanisms”
+• Michael Mulquin, Co-leader of Working Group 3 of the Thematic Group on City Platforms – “U4SSC deliverable on Redefining smart city platforms: Setting the stage for Minimal Interoperability Mechanisms” [Presentation]

-• Ramon Ferri, Leader of the Thematic Group on City Platforms “U4SSC deliverable on Smart tourism: A path to more secure and resilient destinations “
+• Ramon Ferri, Co-leader of the Thematic Group on City Platforms – “U4SSC deliverable on Smart tourism: A path to more secure and resilient destinations “ [Presentation]

-• Gulnara Roll (UNECE), Leader of the Thematic Group on Innovative Financing Instruments for Smart Sustainable Cities – “U4SSC deliverable – Compendium of practices on innovative financing for smart sustainable cities projects”
+• Gulnara Roll, Leader of the Thematic Group on Innovative Financing Instruments for Smart Sustainable Cities – “U4SSC deliverable on Compendium of practices on innovative financing for smart sustainable cities projects” [Presentation]

-• Warren Smith and John Davies, Leader of the Thematic Group on Procurement for Smart Sustainable Cities – “U4SSC deliverable – Procurement Guidelines for Smart Sustainable Cities”
+• John K Davies, Co-leader of the Thematic Group on Procurement for Smart Sustainable Cities – “U4SSC deliverable on Procurement Guidelines for Smart Sustainable Cities” [Presentation]

 Questions & Answers